 Social movement scholars have become increasingly interested in the role of stories in contentious politics.
-Stories may facilitate the mobilization of protestors or strengthen the resonance of movement claims within public discourse and institutional politics.
-This book examines the role of narratives in building collective identity – a vital element in activists’ continued commitment.
-While often claimed important, the connection between narratives and movement identity has received little attention in empirical research so far.
-The book analyses and compares the role of narratives in building collective identity in the Global Justice Movement (GJM), a movement known for its diversity of groups and political perspectives.
-The book compares three national constellations of the Global Justice Movement in Europe (Italy, Germany, and Poland) drawing on a rich pool of original data.
+Stories may facilitate the mobilization of activists and strengthen the resonance of their claims within public discourse and institutional politics.
+This book explores the role of narratives in building collective identity – a vital element in activists’ continued commitment.
+Drawing on a rich pool of original data, the book analyses identity building across different national constellations of the Global Justice Movement in Europe.

 List of Abbreviations/ List of Figures and Tables/ Introduction: Narrating the Global Justice Movement in Europe/ 1.
 Movement Identity, Narrative and Memory/ 2.
 Differences in Narrating the GJM/ 3.
 The Shared GJM Narrative/ 4.
 The GJM Narrative and Movement Identity/ Conclusion: Narrative Identity and Movement Continuity/ Acknowledgments/ Appendix A: Interviews and Focus Groups with GJM Activists/ Appendix B: Selection of GJM Documents/ Bibliography/ Cited GJM Documents

 Priska Daphi shows how narratives help define activists’ realities.
 Her engaging book offers a deep understanding of identity construction by comparing movement stories in several national contexts.
-This thoughtful analysis provides penetrating insights into a core movement mechanism: collective identity construction.
-Daphi’s book is a groundbreaking study that will be welcomed by all engaged researchers pondering the role of narratives, identity, and the cultural realities of activism.
+This thoughtful analysis provides penetrating insights into a core movement mechanism: Collective Identity Construction.
+This book is a groundbreaking study that will be welcomed by all engaged researchers pondering the role of narratives, identity and the cultural realities of activism.

-Priska Daphi is Head of Research Group Conflict & Social Movements, Peace Research Institute Frankfurt (PRIF) and Research Fellow at Goethe University Frankfurt
+Priska Daphi is Head of the research group Conflict & Social Movements at Peace Research Institute Frankfurt (PRIF) and Research Fellow at Goethe University Frankfurt.